Senate panel now likely to back questionable Trump Fed pick

 WASHINGTON (AP) — In a shift, the Senate Banking Committee is likely to back President Donald Trump’s unconventional nomination of Judy Shelton for the Federal Reserve’s Board of Governors in a party-line vote Tuesday.

 The committee’s support would move Shelton’s nomination to the full Senate, which would have until the end of the year to confirm or reject it.
+On Tuesday, a spokesman for Senate Majority Leader Mitch McConnell, R-Ky., said he had no comment on when the Senate would consider her nomination.

 Late Monday, Sen. John Kennedy, Republican of Louisiana, said he would support Shelton’s nomination, essentially guaranteeing that she would win the votes of all 13 GOP senators on the committee.
 The Democrats have 12 members on the panel.
 Kennedy had previously said he was undecided.